openstack/heat/doc/source/man/heat-keystone-setup.rst

 DESCRIPTION
 ===========
 Warning: This script is deprecated, please use other tool to setup keystone for heat.

-The heat-keystone-setup tool configures keystone for use with heat.
-This script requires admin keystone credentials to be available in the shell environment and write access to /etc/keystone.
+The ``heat-keystone-setup`` tool configures keystone for use with heat.
+This script requires admin keystone credentials to be available in the shell environment and write access to ``/etc/keystone``.

 Distributions may provide other tools to setup keystone for use with Heat, so check the distro documentation first.

 EXAMPLES
 ========